jupyterlab/extension-examples/commands/README.md

 ![commands example](./preview.png)

 One major concept of the Lumino library on which JupyterLab is built is the notion of _Commands_.

 They are functions stored in a registry (under an unique specifier) that can be executed from any piece of code having accessed to that registry.
-And in particular, they can be attached to a menu item, a launcher card or the command palette to be easily triggered by the user.

 It is quite common for extension to define one or more such a command.